-Potential investors should consider the following risk factors before investing in the Company.
-Shares should generally be regarded as a long-term investment.

-The main risks associated with the investment activity of the Company are summarised below.
-Potential investors should consider the following risk factors before investing in the Company.

-The following statements are intended to summarise some of the risks, but are not exhaustive, nor do they offer advice on the suitability of investments
+- 30.1 Potential investors should consider the following risk factors before investing in the Company (or in the case of specific risks applying to specific Sub-Funds, in those Sub-Funds).
+Shares in a Sub-Fund should generally be regarded as a long-term investment. - 30.2 The main risks associated with the investment activity of a Sub-Fund are summarised below.
+Potential investors should consider the following risk factors before investing in a Sub-Fund. - 30.3 The following statements are intended to summarise some of the risks, but are not exhaustive, nor do they offer advice on the suitability of investments

-30.1 General Risks
+30.4 General Risks

-There is no assurance that the investment objectives of the Company will actually be achieved.

-The price of shares in the Company and any income may fall as well as rise and investors may not get back the full amount invested.
+- 30.5 There is no assurance that the investment objectives of a Sub-Fund will actually be achieved. - 30.6 The price of shares in a Sub-Fund and any income from them may fall as well as rise and investors may not get back the full amount invested.
 Past performance is not a reliable indicator of future performance.

-30.2 Equities Risk
+30.7 Equities Risk